-- number -Number of hours (suffix h) or minutes (suffix m) to block an IP address.
-A value of 0 specifies an indefinite amount of time.
-The maximum amount of time is 750h (hours) or 45000m (minutes).
-The default value is 30m. - No parameter Displays the current setting
+- number Number of hours to block an IP address.
+A value of 0 blocks the IP address indefinitely.
+The maximum value is 255.
+The default value is 24. - No parameter Displays the current setting

-Example: setlockouttime 24h
+Example: setlockouttime 24

 Configure SNMP

 The device supports SNMP v2x and v3.
 To configure an SNMP Manager to access SNMP on this device, it must be added with the SNMPMANager command and given access with the SNMPAccess command.
 When using SNMP v3, the SNMP Manager must support EngineID Discovery (RFC 5343) since there is no current way to display the EngineID being used by the device.